Cleveland Browns vs. Baltimore Ravens NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Cleveland's games this season have gone over 42.5 points six of 13 times.

-- Sunday's over/under is 2.2 points lower than the two team's combined 44.7 points per game average.

-- This contest's over/under is 1.5 points fewer than the 44 these two squads combine to give up per game in 2020.
+- Baltimore's games have gone over 42.5 points in five of 14 chances this season.

+- The combined points per game average of the two teams, 44.7, is 2.2 points more than Sunday's over/under.

+- These two squads surrender a combined 44 points per game, 1.5 more than this contest's over/under.

-- The average total in Browns games this season is 46.7, 4.2 points more than Sunday's total of 42.5.
+- The Browns and their opponents have scored an average of 46.7 points per game in 2021, 4.2 more than Sunday's total.

-- In 2020, games involving the Ravens have averaged a total of 47.6 points, 5.1 more than the set over/under in this contest.
+- In 2021, games involving the Ravens have averaged a total of 47.6 points, 5.1 more than the set total in this contest.

 Browns stats and trends